 - Personal baggage.
 Columbus Direct Premier covers your personal baggage against loss, theft and damage.

 - Delayed baggage.
-The policy offers cover to replace necessities due to delayed baggage.
+The international policy offers cover to replace necessities due to delayed baggage.

 - Travel delay.
 Columbus Direct Premier covers for additional expenses that occur as a result of flight delays over six hours and is a listed reason in the PDS.